chimerasaurus/ioptron-python/README.md

 ## Requirements
 Some of this is written in a way that requires Python > 3.7.
 There are also Python requirements in the `requirements.txt` file.

+## Running
+You will need to have your `PYTHONPATH` set up to run these right now, since it's not properly modularized.

 ## Citations and sources

 This project has used parts of other OSS projects, or has implemented ideas shown in them, including: